Giskard-AI/giskard-hub/script-docs/hub/sdk/datasets/manual.rst

 - **messages** (required): A list of messages, without the last assistant answer.
 Each message is a dictionary with keys ``role`` and ``content``.
 - **demo_output** (optional): A dictionary with the last assistant answer
 - **tags** (optional): A list of tags you can use to categorize and organize the chat test cases
 - **checks** (optional): A list of checks.
-For more information on checks, see the :doc:`/hub/sdk/checks` section.
+For more information on checks, see the :doc:`/hub/sdk/annotate/index` section.

-.. note:: **Do not include last assistant answer in the list of messages.** In fact, during evaluation, we will pass
+.. tip:: **Do not include last assistant answer in the list of messages.** In fact, during evaluation, we will pass
     the chat test case to your agent and expect it to generate an assistant answer.
 The newly generated answer will be evaluated against the checks.